Individual voluntary arrangements

 Coronavirus guidance for the IVA protocol

-New guidance has been created to help you if you are experiencing financial difficulties due to the coronavirus pandemic, and if you have an IVA which was set up using the IVA protocol.
+New guidance has been created to help you if you are experiencing financial difficulties due to the coronavirus pandemic, and if you have an IVA which was set up before 1 August 2021 using the IVA protocol.
 The guidance means IPs can allow IVA terms to be flexible while the new guidance is in place.

 Some of the key points of the guidance mean that:

-- your IP could allow a 6 month payment holiday and a 50% reduction in payments without a formal variation being required;
+- your IP could allow a six month payment holiday and a 50% reduction in payments without a formal variation being required; and

-- you may be allowed to keep your IVA going if you miss payments, if you can show that your financial difficulties are because of the coronavirus pandemic; and
+- you may be allowed to keep your IVA going if you miss payments, if you can show that your financial difficulties are because of the coronavirus pandemic.

 You can find full details of the guidance on GOV.UK.
 Contact your IP to ask what help is available in your case.